Long-time behavior of a nonlocal Cahn-Hilliard equation with nonlocal dynamic boundary condition and singular potentials: Introduction

-\textbf{Outline of this paper.} In Section 2, we first introduce some notation and function spaces that will be used in the subsequent analysis, then we state our main results obtained in this paper.
+\textbf{Outline of the paper.} In Section 2, we first introduce notation and function spaces used in the subsequent analysis, and then present the main results of this paper.
 In Section 3, we prove the existence of a global attractor for $L\in[0,+\infty)$, and study the stability of the family of global attractors at $L=0$.
-Sections 4 and 5 are devoted to the existence of exponential attractors and convergence to a single equilibrium, respectively, for the case $L\in(0,+\infty)$.
-In the Appendix, we list some useful tools that have been used in the analysis.
+Sections 4 and 5 address the existence of exponential attractors and the convergence to a single equilibrium, respectively, for the case $L\in(0,+\infty)$.
+Some useful analytical tools are collected in the Appendix.